Marella Dream Cruise Ship Review

 Passengers – 1506, Crew – 600, 767 cabins, Decks 12, 7 lifts, length 243.23 metres, tonnage 54,763 – facts taken from the Thomson Life On Board Magazine.

-Travelling with Mobility issues on the Thomson Dream Cruise Ship
+Travelling with Mobility issues on the Marella Dream Cruise Ship

 Paul’s Dad John has a mobility scooter and this was the first time we had flown with it.
 We had given all our scooter dimensions to Thomson when we booked but had to give the details again as they apparently had not been sent.
 If you are travelling with any mobility aids type all the details of the scooter up and laminate it and attach it to the scooter, the information is then readily available which we had to give again on the way home.
 We must say that the Thomson crew were excellent and very helpful through out the ship and getting John and his mobility scooter on and off the ship, so thank you very much for that!

-Our Final Thoughts on the Thomson Dream Cruise Ship
+Our Final Thoughts on the Marella Dream Cruise Ship

 The ship was kept spotlessly clean by it seemed a very happy crew, wherever you went there was some one cleaning something.
 The size of the cabin was very generous and the service we received throughout the ship was excellent.
-We had a fantastic week on the Thomson Dream and we would thoroughly recommend cruising on this ship.
-We know that we will be cruising again with Thomson in the future!
+We had a fantastic week on the Marella Dream and we would thoroughly recommend cruising on this ship.
+We know that we will be cruising again with Marella Cruises in the future!

-Have you cruised on the Thomson Dream Cruise Ship?
+Have you cruised on the Marella Dream Cruise Ship?
 Would you like any more information?
 We would love to hear your thoughts in the comments below.

 Further reading/videos –